Changissnz/TAGIB/README.md

 The Lord Commodore Marshall"

 # Part XXVI
+## Chief Admiral is deeply offended by his treatment and consorts with one of his lovers

 From: Chief Admiral Roumannios de la Cruziyez
 To: Olivia-Katerina de la Hernandez, a lover of the Chief Admiral